albertodonato/query-exporter/README.md

 (see
 [SQLAlchemy documentation](http://docs.sqlalchemy.org/en/latest/core/engines.html#database-urls) for
-details on the available options):
+details on the available options).

 The `metrics` list in the query configuration must match values returned by the query defined in `sql`.